stuartellis/stuartellis-site-hugo/content/articles/visual-studio-code.md

 +++

 Notes on customizing the [Visual Studio Code](https://code.visualstudio.com) text editor.

 <!--more-->

 # Installing Visual Studio Code

+> Both Visual Studio Code and extensions from Microsoft use telemetry.
+Avoid using Visual Studio Code if you have concerns about privacy.

 ## Installing Code on macOS